AgentCreator Architecture and Design

 The AgentCreator pipeline pattern

-- Agent Driver pipeline: The primary pipeline sends prompt input to the LLM that initiates iterative executions of the worker pipelines.
+• Agent Driver pipeline: Sends prompt input to the LLM and starts the iterative execution of worker pipelines.

 Tool Pipelines